George Santos: DoJ conducting criminal probe into Congressman – live

 Congressman, who has now been accused of making a vile joke about Hitler, has faced scrutiny after appearing to fabricate much of his resume

+The request also asked for any relevant documents to be handed over to the DOJ, the newspaper reported.

+Meanwhile, an investigation by Mother Jones found that many donors listed on Mr Santos’s 2020 campaign records do not exist, or deny having given him money.

-George Santos has now been accused of making a vile joke about Hitler and killing Jews and Black people in a resurfaced Facebook post – marking just the latest scandal to hit the newly-elected congressman.
+It comes after Mr Santos was accused of making a vile joke about Hitler and killing Jews and Black people in a resurfaced Facebook post – marking just the latest scandal to hit the newly-elected congressman.

 In a 2011 comment on Facebook, obtained by Patch, Mr Santos allegedly wrote: “hiiiiiiiiiiiiiiiiiiiigh hiiiiiiiiiiiitlerrrrrrrrrrr (hight hitler) lolololololololololololol sombody kill her!! the jews and black mostly lolllolol!!!
 Dum.”